Interpretation of wills and failure of gifts - Lapse, disclaimer, and forfeiture

 Lapse of Gifts

-• Gifts to Issue: Under Section 33 of the Wills Act 1837, if the gift is to a child or remoter descendant of the testator who predeceases the testator but leaves issue surviving the testator, the gift does not lapse but passes to the issue.
+Section 33 of the Wills Act 1837 creates an important exception.
+If a gift is made to a child or remoter descendant of the testator, and that person dies before the testator but leaves issue who survive the testator, the gift does not lapse.
+Instead, the issue take the gift in place of their deceased parent, unless the will shows a contrary intention.

 Disclaimer of Gifts

-5. No Prior Acceptance: The beneficiary must not have accepted any benefit from the gift before disclaiming.
+• The beneficiary must not have accepted any benefit from the gift.

 Forfeiture of Gifts